 Of course, the klystron and TWT are only used for the high-power output stages of a radar.
 In the early postwar period the rest of the system was run by ordinary vacuum tubes, with these systems gradually upgrading to more compact, less power-hungry, and more reliable solid-state transistor technology in the late 1950s.
 The introduction of solid-state devices led to integrated circuits (ICs), which gave radars much more sophisticated capabilities.

 There was a belief decades ago that high-power microwave transistors would soon reduce klystrons and TWTs to obsolescence, but though solid-state has made inroads, the older technologies remain alive and well for the time being.
-Klystrons and particularly TWTs are reliable, efficient, and cost-effective, and in the absence of any major advantage provided by solid-state technology, there is no reason to abandon them just yet.BACK_TO_TOP
+Klystrons and particularly TWTs are reliable, efficient, and cost-effective; there is no reason to abandon them just yet.BACK_TO_TOP

 * So far, all the radars discussed in this document use a mechanically-steered antenna.
 It is also possible to steer a radar beam electronically.
 Imagine a transmitting antenna made up of a number of dipoles in a row; the beam could be shifted to the left by increasing the phase of the output waveform from the right side to left side of the array of dipoles; and to the right by decreasing the phase from the right to left side.
 This is known as "electronic steering" or "phased array".
 A phased array may also have additional mechanical steering -- for example using mechanical steering in altitude and electronic steering in azimuth.